DeepBlueRobotics/training/docs/section-3/subsystems-and-commands.md

 Commands are sections of code that define general actions taken by the robot.
 Usually, they don’t contain detailed code about the function of the robot’s mechanical parts, such as how far a motor turns or its direction (these finer details are usually placed in subsystems, which commands then reference to give function to each of the robot’s mechanical components).
 Instead, commands code for actions taken by the robot’s mechanisms.
 Examples of these actions could include lifting an arm or turning wheels that intake a game piece.
 Command classes also have methods `initialize()`, `execute()`, `end()`, and `isFinished()` that serve as a base foundation (More details are in WPILib's article).
 Each command also have subsystem requirements.
 This is to avoid scheduling commands that may interfere with each other.
 For example, one command may want a motor to turn right, while another command wants the motor to turn left.
 Adding requirements make sure that only one command is using a subsystem at a time.
 You can add requirements by using the `addRequirements()`.

 ### Lib
 The `lib` folder is where we would store the complex calculations, wrappers, or other things that do not directly interact with the robot, but are rather called on by commands or subsystems to assist in their execution.
 Stuff in this folder would be valuable code that we would actually want to keep and develop on from one year to another, such as drivetrain characterization, motion profiling, or swerve drive code.
+We usually don't include a folder decicated to Lib in our projects, but rather ue the lib199 repository.

 Most of this code is stored in the repository [lib199](https://github.com/DeepBlueRobotics/lib199) which is included in the gradle build to our main robot code.
 This makes it easy to include in new robot projects and other codebases.
 The `lib` folder is accessed through gradle build configurations, so you have to directly go the lib199 repo to see the code.
 It will not be in your project.